ronchi/ai_compendium/README.md

 `"The study of mental faculties through the use of computational models."
 (Charniak and McDermott, 1985)`

-`"The sutdy of the computations that make it possible to perceive, reason, and act."
+`"The study of the computations that make it possible to perceive, reason, and act."
 (Winston, 1992)`

 ### Acting Humanly: The Turing Test Approach

 `"The art of creating machines that perform functions that require intelligence when performed by people."
 (Kurzweil, 1990)`

-`"The study of how to make coputers do things at which, at the moment, people are better."
+`"The study of how to make computers do things at which, at the moment, people are better."
 (Rich and Knight, 1991)`

 ### Acting Rationally: The Rational Agent Approach